danlythemanly/weej/README.md

 I recently decided to put up a Web site to share all of the fun things I'm up to.
 But rather than using an existing Web server, I thought it would be more fun to write my own.
-After all, the content in my site (so far) is entirely HTML, JPG images, and PDF files.
+After all, the content in my site (so far) is entirely HTML, CSS, JPG images, and PDF files.
 All the Web server needs to do is listen for HTTP requests for these objects and construct an appropriate response.
 So, here it is.
 It's written in C and called weej.

 By default, weej serves content on port 8080.
 To start, point it at the objects you want to serve, with the first two objects the HTML files for the index and 404 page respectively:

-    weej index.html 404.html <other html/jpg/pdf files>
+    weej index.html 404.html <other html/css/jpg/pdf files>

-At the moment, those are the only three types of files that weej supports.
+At the moment, those are the only four types of files that weej supports.
 At initialization time, all objects are read into memory.
 The maximum number of objects weej can serve is fixed at 100.
 There is one thread that listens on a socket.
 When an TCP connection